DEFRA/disinfectant-backend/README.md

 #### Production

-To mimic the application running in `production` mode locally run:
+To mimic the application running in `production` mode locally, run:

 ```bash
 npm start